syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/visual-studio-integration/overview.md

 [Convert Project](./visual-studio-extensions/convert-project): Converts an existing ASP.NET MVC application into a Syncfusion ASP.NET MVC (Essential JS 2) application by adding the required Syncfusion assemblies and resource files.

-[Upgrade Project](./visual-studio-extensions/upgrade-project): Upgrades the existing Syncfusion ASP.NET MVC (Essential JS 2) application from one Essential Studio version to another version.
+[Upgrade Project](./visual-studio-extensions/upgrade-project): Upgrades the existing Syncfusion ASP.NET MVC (Essential JS 2) application from one Essential Studio&reg; version to another version.

 [Creator Sample](./visual-studio-extensions/create-sample): Creates the Syncfusion ASP.NET MVC (Essential JS2) application with the sample code of required controls and features.